 BIA, the development of a Youth Mentorship Action Plan was raised.
-The welcoming space that serves all ages, backgrounds, and identities which could be established in a current empty county building or housed in a number of vacant buildings in Haldimand and Norfolk counties.
+The established in a current empty county building or housed in a number of vacant buildings in Haldimand and Norfolk counties.
 This opens the opportunity to have a discussion with absentee landlords across Haldimand and Norfolk counties as many properties, remain vacant.
 Many local business owners who have operating stores near vacant businesses have indicated that they would like to see absentee landlords held accountable fortheir empty buildings.
 The provision of incentives to refurbish and repurpose existing, empty buildings could be of interest to landlords from Haldimand and Norfolk, as well as those from outside the county.